 Whether you know it or not, a lot of your personal information is collected on the internet.
 Most websites and apps are tracking you to learn about your behavior and preferences for marketing purposes.
-If you value your privacy, this may not be a trade-off you’re willing to make. 🙅♀️
+If you value your privacy, this may not be a trade-off you’re willing to make.
+This guide will show you how to disable app tracking on Android phones and other devices.

 Opting out of tracking is often difficult because you have to jump through a lot of hoops and make sure to cover multiple platforms and devices.
 However, it is possible, and with a bit of a time investment, you can get a lot of your privacy back.

 In this article, we’re going to talk about how and why websites and apps are tracking you.
-Then we’ll show you how to opt-out of tracking for several popular platforms and devices.
+Then we’ll show you how to opt-out of tracking for several popular platforms and devices, including how to stop app tracking on Android devices.
 Let’s dive in!

 📚 Table of contents: